 Each patio is unique, usually featuring water, including the once necessary wells.
 Entry is free and maps are available at tourist kiosks or online.
 There are now different routes plotted on the maps for ease of finding the patios in these narrow, winding streets.

 Have these treasures whet your appetite to visit Cordoba?
 Then you’ll need to find a lovely place to stay.
-See our Cordoba page which includes hotels in the city and province of Cordoba or check out the two gorgeous hotels in the city itself Hotel Balcon de Cordoba and Hotel Viento 10.
+See our Cordoba page which includes hotels in the city and province of Cordoba or check out the three gorgeous hotels in the city itself Las Casas de la Juderia, Hotel Balcon de Cordoba and Hotel Viento 10.

 All photos copyright OnlySpain.org